bruno-lang/bruno-lang.github.io/in-a-nutshell/index.md

 All the `Planet`s in our solar system are given as a _set_ of possible values with their `weight` and `radius`.

+Enumerations can also be used as dimension type of arrays.

+		data Menu :: Meal[Weekday]

+Assuming `Weekday` is a enumeration having `Monday`, `Tuesday` and so on `Menu` is an array type of fixed length 7 that is index accessed using the enumeration constants.

 ### Constants
 A constant is a named `val`ue.